andrewallison2012/ispectro/README.md

 # Ispectro
-Opensource software for an Impedance Spectroscopy (BIS) Device based on Arduino.
+Open-source software for an Impedance Spectroscopy (BIS) Device based on Arduino.

 To in a venv install:
 ```